Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.sinks.list({parent: 'parent'});

 /*
 Updates a sink.
-This method replaces the values of the destination and filter fields of the existing sink with the corresponding values from the new sink.The updated sink might also have a new writer_identity; see the unique_writer_identity field.
+This method replaces the following fields in the existing sink with values from the new sink: destination, and filter.The updated sink might also have a new writer_identity; see the unique_writer_identity field.
 */
 await gapi.client.logging.sinks.update({sinkName: 'sinkName'});